Multi-energy diffuse neutrino fluxes originating from core-collapse supernovae: Discussion

-In Figures~\ref{fig:dsnbflux} and \ref{fig:diffhighenu}, the BH formation is ignored, but there should be some contributions from such case.
+In Figures~\ref{fig:dsnbflux} and \ref{fig:diffhighenu}, the BH formation is ignored, but there should be some contributions from such case~\cite{2024arXiv241014778D,2025OJAp....8E.167S}.
 A recent search for failed SNe in nearby galaxies shows a fraction of failed SNe to be 4--39\% at a 90\% confidence level~\cite{2021arXiv210403318N}.
-In Ref.~\cite{2020ApJ...896...56W}, theoretical prediction on the BH fraction is given as 9--32\%.
+On another hand, in Ref.~\cite{2020ApJ...896...56W}, theoretical prediction on the BH fraction is given as 9--32\%.
+In addition, a failed SN candidate was recently claimed in the Andromeda Galaxy~\cite{2024arXiv241014778D}.
 A choice of the BH formation fraction ($f_{\rm BH}$) changes the CCSN rate as $(1-f_{\rm BH}) \times R_{\rm CC}(z)$.
-This decreases the non-thermal high-energy SN neutrino flux, while the DSNB flux is enhanced at higher energies, especially at $E_\nu \gtrsim 30$~MeV, not only is decreased at lower energies contributed mainly from the CNS and HNS cases.
+This may decrease the non-thermal high-energy SN neutrino flux, while the DSNB flux is enhanced at higher energies, especially at $E_\nu \gtrsim 30$~MeV, not only is decreased at lower energies contributed mainly from the CNS and HNS cases.
 It should be noted that inclusion of failed SNe in the scheme would change mapping of the SN types on the Salpeter IMF in the high mass region hence impact the resulting diffuse fluxes.
-The systematic effects on DSNB from the failed SN fraction are investigated in other studies~\cite{2022ApJ...937...30A,2023ApJ...953..151A,2023arXiv231015254E}.
+The systematic effects on DSNB from the failed SN fraction are investigated in other studies~\cite{2022ApJ...937...30A,2023ApJ...953..151A,2024PhRvD.109b3024E,2024ApJ...975...71N}.